MarkLaVenia/rockr/README.md

   - we use the `group_by()` and `summarise_at()` commands to sum percentages or vote counts for each band per year.
-  - This scenario occured in the 1970 final poll, where *Black Sabbath* had two albums that year;
+  - This scenario occurred in the 1970 final poll, where *Black Sabbath* had two albums that year;
       - other scenarios for this occur when analyzing bonus, qualifying, and final polls jointly.